What photos does a rental listing need first?

 Do not mix too many light temperatures.
 If the room is bright enough, turn off warm ceiling lights.
 If the room is dark, turn on all lights and keep the camera steady.
 The goal is accurate brightness, not a fake showroom glow.

 Avoid using heavy filters.
 A tenant who arrives and finds the unit darker, smaller, or more worn than the photos will lose trust immediately.
-That wasted viewing costs time and can create complaint risk later.
+That wasted viewing costs time for both sides and can create a complaint risk if the tenant later claims the listing was misleading.

 What should be cleaned or removed before shooting?